Higher chromatic Thom spectra via unstable homotopy theory: Introduction

 Although the form of Theorem \ref{main-thm} does not resemble Conjecture \ref{hopkins-conj}, we show that Theorem \ref{main-thm} implies the following result. \begin{ABCcor} Conjectures \ref{moore-splitting} and \ref{centrality-conj} imply Conjecture \ref{hopkins-conj}. \end{ABCcor} In the case $n=0$, Corollary \ref{bpn} recovers the Hopkins-Mahowald theorem constructing $\H\FF_p$.
 Moreover, Corollary \ref{bpn} is true unconditionally when $n=0,1$.

-Using the resulting universal property of $\tmf$, we obtain a result pertaining to Conjecture \ref{string-conj}.
-If $R$ is an $\E{1}$- or $\E{2}$-ring spectrum, let $\fr{Z}_3(R)$ denote the $\E{2}$-topological Hochschild cohomology of $R$. \begin{ABCthm} Assume that the composite $\fr{Z}_3(B)\to B\to \MString$ is an $\E{3}$-map.
+Using the resulting universal property of $\tmf$, we obtain a result pertaining to Conjecture \ref{string-conj}. \begin{ABCthm} Assume that the composite $\fr{Z}_3(B)\to B\to \MString$ is an $\E{3}$-map.
 Then Conjectures \ref{moore-splitting}, \ref{centrality-conj}, and \ref{tmf-conj} imply that there is a spectrum-level unital splitting of the Ando-Hopkins-Rezk orientation $\MString_{(2)} \to \tmf_{(2)}$. \end{ABCthm} In particular, Conjecture \ref{string-conj} follows (at least after localizing at $p=2$; a slight modification of our arguments should work at any prime).
 We believe that the assumption that the composite $\fr{Z}_3(B)\to B\to \MString$ is an $\E{3}$-map is too strong: we believe that it can be removed using special properties of fibers of charming maps, and we will return to this in future work.

 We stress that these splittings are unstructured; it seems unlikely that they can be refined to structured splittings.
 In \cite{tmf-witten}, we showed (unconditionally) that the Ando-Hopkins-Rezk orientation $\MString\to \tmf$ induces a surjection on homotopy, a result which is clearly implied by Theorem \ref{mstring}.